- Engineering. Made in Germany.

-If possible, avoid building the terrace on the weather side of the house or in a shaded or damp area.
+If possible, avoid building the decking on the weather side of the house or in a shaded or damp area.
 Special attention is paid to the wooden contact surfaces to the substrate.
 So that the substructure does not come into direct contact with damp soil or gravel, it can be placed on concrete slabs placed at regular intervals.
 For better ventilation, at least one SPAX pad should be inserted between the substructure and the concrete slab.
-Even better is the use of SPAX Lift support feet for easy leveling of the terrace area.
+Even better is the use of SPAX Lift support feet for easy leveling of the decking area.

 5. How are planks fastened?

-The SPAX terrace screw with T-STAR plus force attack can be screwed flush with the head.
+The SPAX decking screw with T-STAR plus force attack can be screwed flush with the head.
 The result is a clean appearance and low splitting effect when sinking through the cylinder head.
 The fixing thread ensures a permanently firm fit of the wooden covering on the substructure.
 Rattling and creaking noises are significantly reduced.

 6. Why pre-drill?

 Especially with hard hardwoods and tropical woods should always be pre-drilled.
 Pre-drilling and countersinking enables a clean and uniform screw pattern.

 The pre-drilling rule also applies to thermal woods whose material behaviour is similar to that of hard woods.
 In order to obtain a clean screw pattern, however, we recommend pre-drilling even with soft woods.